RobertTalbert/calculus/planning/mth201-week3-planning.md

 # Week 3

-+ State the formal definition of the derivative of a function.
-+ Interpret the meaning of a derivative in terms of instantaneous velocity and the slopes of tangent and secant lines.
 + Compute the derivative of a function at a point by setting up and evaluating the limit in its definition.
 + State the formal definition of the derivative of a function.
 + Given the graph of a function, make a reasonable sketch of the graph of its derivative.